A re-analysis of equilibrium chemistry in five hot Jupiters: Conclusion

 \section{Conclusion}

-In conclusion, this work presents an improved reanalysis of a selection of five hot Jupiters HST observations with up to date data reduction and advanced retrieval techniques.
-The list of retrieved parameters given in Table \ref{tab:results_chemistry} constitutes an update of previous results, {\em e.g.} \cite{Sing_2015}.
+In summary, this work presents an improved reanalysis of a selection of five hot Jupiters HST observations with up-to-date data reduction and advanced retrieval techniques.
+The list of retrieved parameters given in Table \ref{tab:results_chemistry} constitutes an update of previous results, for instance, \cite{Sing_2015}.
 In addition, the effect of the recent reevaluation of Na/K emission in hot Jupiters has been taken into account to show that they do not modify the infrared retrievals.
-This work constitutes therefore a step in the HST reanalysis before the JWST spectral observations which will open a new era in exoplanets characterization.
-Higher spectral resolution and signal to noise from JWST will give access to future improvements addressing the question of disequilibrium chemistry in retrievals \cite{alrefaie2022freckll}.
+This work thus constitutes a step in the HST reanalysis before the JWST spectral observations, which will open a new era in exoplanet characterization.
+Higher spectral resolution and higher signal-to-noise ratios from JWST will offer access to future improvements, while addressing the question of disequilibrium chemistry in retrievals \cite{alrefaie2022freckll}.

 \begin{appendix}